|07-03-2017, 04:19 PM||#1|

 All of them, AFAIK, require the MT-32 BIOS, which is not openly available on the Internet.

-This is a list of games supporting the MT-32:
+And here a list of games supporting the Sound Canvas:

 Before Sierra On-Line settled for the Roland MT-32, they briefly considered supporting this other device instead.
 It's another pricey professional music synth (worth around $600 at the time), but game support is scarce and reportedly crappy.